-CTI will be verified by the Operations Center following review of the site's insurance certificate relative to the DAIDS Clinical Trials Insurance Certificate Checklist, Version 1.0, dated 9 August 2018.
+For each IMPAACT study, prior to study activation and as applicable, CTI will be verified by the Operations Center following review of the site's insurance certificate relative to the DAIDS Clinical Trials Insurance Certificate Checklist.
 Insurance certificates must be maintained in the site's essential document files and be available for inspection upon request.
 Site IoRs are responsible for maintaining insurance coverage in good standing throughout the relevant coverage period for each study, consistent with DAIDS requirements.